-- Seven of our water treatment plants, have been nationally recognized with Directors Awards from the EPA's Partnership for Safe Water program for our long-term commitment to optimizing operations, achieving outstanding performance, and protecting public health and the environment. - Most of our water treatment plants have received the Directors Award year after year for more than a decade including Bluefield, Bluestone, Gassaway, Huntington, Kanawha Valley, New River and
+- 7 of our water treatment plants, including the treatment plant serving your area, have been nationally recognized with Directors Awards from the EPA's Partnership for Safe Water program for our long-term commitment to optimizing operations, achieving outstanding performance, and protecting public health and the environment. - Most of our water treatment plants have received the Directors Award year after year for more than a decade including Bluefield, Bluestone, Gassaway, Huntington, Kanawha Valley, New River and Weston.